SIPLab24/GrDT/README.md

-Below is the full **GitHub README** for your GrDT Network Architecture project, written in markdown format.

----

 # GrDT Network Architecture

 GrDT (Geometric Representation and Facial Texture) Network is a multi-path classification framework that integrates **Facial Representation Texture (FRT)** and **Geometric Representation Distribution (GRD)** through **Adaptive Weight Fusion**.
 It is designed for robust classification in scenarios where input data may contain varying levels of quality, occlusions, or missing information, such as in deepfake detection or facial analysis tasks.